roguewatt/via-framework/README.md

 Inputs and outputs may represent business variables, target series, covariates, or separately constructed model dimensions.

-A jointly generated multi-horizon forecast may therefore appear as multiple output dimensions even when all outputs belong to the same target series.
+A forecast covering multiple Valid Times may therefore appear as multiple output dimensions even when all outputs belong to the same Target series.

-Multi-horizon and I/O schema describe different aspects of the model:
+Forecast-period coverage and I/O schema describe different aspects of the model:

-- **Multi-horizon** describes which future Valid Times are predicted.
+- **Forecast-period coverage** describes which future Valid Times are predicted.
 - **I/O schema** describes the model's input and output dimensions.

 ---